DJShabsifhe/SoundStream/README.md

 1. Install the Arduino IDE along with the ESP32 board support package.
 2. Connect your ESP32 to your computer and load the firmware sketch.
-3. In the firmware code, replace the placeholders for `ssid` and `password` with your Wi-Fi credentials.
+3. In the firmware, replace the placeholders in receiver_config_example.h for `ssid` and `password` with your Wi-Fi credentials.
+Create a receiver_config.h with real values.
-4. Upload the firmware to the ESP32.
+4. Compile, and upload the firmware to the ESP32.
 5. Open the Serial Monitor to check the connection status.
 Once the ESP32 connects to Wi-Fi, it will listen for UDP packets on the specified port.

 #### 2. Python Script (CLI) or GUI